cloudgen2/daily-gas/README.md

 # Daily-Gas

-To comply the typescipt source:
+To compile the typescipt source:
 ```
 tsc
 ```